CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 **Visual Studio Code**

-Clone the repository.\
+1. Clone the repository.
-Open the repository as workspace in VS Code.
+1. Open the repository as workspace in VS Code.

-To deploy code directly from VS Code to 3ds Max follow this tutorial: https://walterlow.com/setting-up-visual-studio-code-as-an-editor-for-3ds-maxscript/
+1. To deploy code directly from VS Code to 3ds Max follow this tutorial, but use the task.json from the repository instead: https://walterlow.com/setting-up-visual-studio-code-as-an-editor-for-3ds-maxscript/

-Change **"C:\\PATH_TO\\MXSPyCOM.exe"** in task.json to the correct file location:
+1. Change **"C:\\PATH_TO\\MXSPyCOM.exe"** in task.json to the correct file location:
 ```json
 {
     // See https://go.microsoft.com/fwlink/?LinkId=733558